Mount Rushmore National Memorial

 Mount Rushmore symbolizes the ideals of freedom, democracy and the American dream in the four 60-foot granite faces.
 This mountain carving of Presidents George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln draws over three million visitors a year.
 It is both a spectacular site and a man-made wonder.

-Mount Rushmore Visitor Information
+Visitor Information

-The Presidential Trail is also open to the turnaround.
+There is so much to see and experience at Mount Rushmore!
 Make sure you check out the lighting ceremony every evening with a ranger talk, retiring of the flag and the illumination of the sculpture.
 Gib Young, who reenacts Teddy Roosevelt, is in the park five days a week.
-There is so much to see and experience at Mount Rushmore!
+Check out the Grand View Terrace area for especially breathtaking views of the monument.
+The Nature Trail across from the Parking Lot takes you to the Borglum View Terrace and Civilian Conservation Corps stairs that lead to the original Historic Viewing Area.

 rushmore-history-museum